 Often, neck injuries are mistaken for spinal cord injuries.
 However, neck injuries do not always involve trauma to the spinal cord.
-The neck is a vital body part that is prone to injuries in the event of traumatic events, including motor vehicle crashes, workplace accidents, slip and falls, and others.
+The neck is a vital body part that is prone to injuries during traumatic events, including motor vehicle crashes, workplace accidents, slip-and-falls, and others.

 The most common types of neck injuries are:

 - Whiplash.
-A person may suffer whiplash when an accident causes your head to move forward and backward in a forceful and rapid motion.
+A person may suffer whiplash when an accident causes their head to move forward and backward in a forceful and rapid motion.

 - Herniated disc injury.
 A person may suffer a herniated disc after a sudden injury that tears a spinal disc and pushes its jelly-like nucleus against its outer ring.

 - Sprains and strains, which occur when ligaments in the neck are torn (sprains) or muscles or tendons are torn (strains).

 - Pinched nerves.
 A pinched nerve may occur when the bone, tissue, or tendon pushes against surrounding nerves in the neck.

 Get A FREE No-Obligation Consultation Today!CONTACT US TODAY

 How to Recover Maximum Compensation After a Neck or Spinal Cord Injury

 When you have suffered a debilitating neck or spinal cord injury, recovering maximum compensation for your damages will be a top priority.
 After all, with tens or hundreds of thousands of dollars in medical expenses alone, you are going to need financial support so you can get through these trying times.
 Your neck and spinal cord injuries attorney in Oklahoma will carefully analyze the details of your case to determine whether you can file a claim with the insurance company, bring your case to court, or do both.